Verification of the Quillen conjecture in the rank 2 imaginary quadratic case: The maps on equivariant spectral sequences

+In order to untangle the computation below, about which maps are induced by $i$ and $j$ on the mod $2$ cohomology rings of the finite stabilizers, we single out already now those which induce zero maps on the $E_2$-level.
+Namely, the assignments

-The assignments $j(C) = A$, respectively $i(A) = A$, induce on the \\ $E_2^{1,q}(\congruenceGrp, X, \ftwo)$ terms, which have their generators suppported on the loops obtained from the edges stabilized by $C$, respectively $A$, zero maps coming from the edge stabilized by $A$ in $X_s(\BianchiGrp)$, because the latter supports the zero class in $E_2^{1,q}(\BianchiGrp, X, \ftwo)$.
+induce on the $E_2^{1,q}(\congruenceGrp, X, \ftwo)$ terms, which have their generators suppported on the loops obtained from the edges stabilized by $C$, respectively $A$, zero maps coming from the edge stabilized by $A$ in $X_s(\BianchiGrp)$, because the latter supports the zero class in $E_2^{1,q}(\BianchiGrp, X, \ftwo)$.
 Therefore, we can ignore those two assignments, and work only with the remaining ones.

-For the map $i$, we have remaining
+Having singled out where maps pass to zero on the $E_2$ level, we simply mark ``zero map induced'' at those places in the following diagrams.
+For the map $i$, at the passage from the $2$-torsion subcomplex of $\congruenceGrp$ to the $2$-torsion subcomplex of $\BianchiGrp$ when the second loop is being folded down onto the middle edge, we have remaining

 On mod $2$ cohomology rings, this induces

 \scalebox{0.85}{

 }